CartoDB/qlik-open-in-carto/README.md

 ![](img/dimensions.png)

 Also, please make sure you fill in your CARTO credentials and desired dataset name.
+If _Autosync_ is enabled, everytime data is refreshed in Qlik, it will be sent automatically to CARTO without the need to click on the _Open in CARTO_ button, and the visualization will be reloaded automaticaally too.

 ![](img/credentials.png)